apache/incubator-kie-kogito-runtimes/README.md

     * `full`: Slow, but builds everything (including documentation).
 Used by hudson and during releases.

     * `soa`: prunes away the non-enterprise stuff

+* To run a maven build over all repositories (only works if you cloned all repositories):

+        $ cd ~/projects/droolsjbpm
+        $ droolsjbpm-build-bootstrap/script/mvn-all.sh -DskipTests clean install

+    * Note: the `mvn-all.sh` script is working directory independent.

 Configuring Maven
 -----------------